AmalUBasnayake/AmalUBasnayake/README.md

 ## 👨‍💻 About Me

-🔐 Cybersecurity Engineer with **5+ years** in enterprise IT security, specializing in **SIEM engineering, cloud security, and threat detection** across large-scale environments.
+🔐 Cybersecurity Engineer with **5+ years** in enterprise IT operations, with hands-on specialization in **SIEM engineering, cloud security, and threat detection** across large-scale environments.

 - 🏢 IT & Systems Specialist managing **Microsoft 365 security for 4,000+ users**
 - 🛡️ Hands-on with **Microsoft Sentinel, Splunk, Azure Defender, and SOAR automation**